Zookal/magento-mock/README.md

 You have two possibilities:

-1. Edit app/etc/modules/Mage_All.xml and remove the appropriate dependencies.
+1. Edit app/etc/modules/Mage_*.xml and remove the appropriate dependencies.
-2. Edit your main index.php file and add a custom config model to `Mage::run()`
+2. Edit your main index.php file and add this custom config model to `Mage::run()`

 ```php
 Mage::run($mageRunCode, $mageRunType, array(